kuzhao/kuzhao.github.io/content/azurelab/How_to_send_receive_EH_DB.md

 ### Create an EH namespace and instance
 You should already have an EH resource ready for use.
 For how to create one, refer to [Quickstart via Azure portal](https://docs.microsoft.com/en-in/azure/event-hubs/event-hubs-create#create-an-event-hubs-namespace)
 The next step would be to copy connStr and have it ready by your hand, as we will pass it as py mandatory argument of sample codes.
-Refer to snapshot [here](https://github.com/kuzhao/azurePaas/tree/master/eventhub/send_recv_offset/getEHconnStr.png) on where to get it.
+Refer to snapshot [here](https://github.com/kuzhao/azurePaas/tree/master/eventhub/send_recv_offset/getEHconnStr.png) on where to get connStr.

 ###  Explanation on the code
-I composed both scala files based on Microsoft Azure HDInsight doc [send-tweets-to-the-event-hub](https://docs.microsoft.com/en-us/azure/hdinsight/spark/apache-spark-eventhub-streaming) as well as EventHub java SDK quickstart [event-hubs-java-get-started](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-java-get-started-send).
+In the repo, I composed the two scala files based on Microsoft Azure HDInsight doc ([send-tweets-to-the-event-hub](https://docs.microsoft.com/en-us/azure/hdinsight/spark/apache-spark-eventhub-streaming)) and EventHub java SDK quickstart ([event-hubs-java-get-started](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-java-get-started-send)).
-As for the nature of Databrick UI, one needs to copy and paste the codes into notebook for execution.
+Per the nature of Databrick UI, one needs to copy and paste the codes into notebook for execution.
 After finishing, do remember to replace EventHub connection string and Name \(in var `eventHubName` and `eventHubNSConnStr`\) with yours.

 ### Code flow & notes
 #### ehPub.scala